duphlot/VISTA/README.md

 ## Overview

-**soICT** is a cutting-edge video analysis system that combines computer vision, natural language processing, and graph reasoning to understand video content and answer complex questions about videos.
+**VISTA** is a cutting-edge video analysis system that combines computer vision, natural language processing, and graph reasoning to understand video content and answer complex questions about videos.
 The system can analyze video scenes, detect objects and relationships, generate comprehensive scene graphs, and provide intelligent answers to user queries.

 ## Demo Video